dotnet/designs/accepted/2023/feature-switch-attributes.md

   We can independently implement support for constant propagation based on `FeatureGuard` in ILCompiler.
 We could start by adding support for guarding `RequiresDynamicCodeAttribute` only, which would mean treating such feature guards as known `false` constants, replacing XML substitutions that currently serve this purpose.
 We would rely on the analyzer validation to ensure that this corresponds to `RuntimeFeature.IsDynamicCodeSupported`, and probably not do such validation in ILCompiler.

-- `FeatureSwitch` in ILLink/ILCompiler for `RequiresDynamicCodeAttribute`
+- `FeatureCheck` in ILLink/ILCompiler for `RequiresDynamicCodeAttribute`

-  Once we add a `FeatureSwitchAttribute` API, we can begin reading these attributes in ILLink and ILCompiler, and replacing some of the existing XML feature switch definitions for `IsDynamicCodeSupported`.
+  Once we add a `FeatureCheckAttribute` API, we can begin reading these attributes in ILLink and ILCompiler, and replacing some of the existing XML feature switch definitions for `IsDynamicCodeSupported`.

-- `FeatureSwitch` in analyzer
+- `FeatureCheck` in analyzer

-  We can teach the analyzer to respect `FeatureSwitch`. `FeatureSwitch` on `RuntimeFeature.IsDynamicCodeSupported` would replace the initially hard-coded assocaition between this and `RequiresDynamicCodeAttribute`.
+  We can teach the analyzer to respect `FeatureCheck`. `FeatureCheck` on `RuntimeFeature.IsDynamicCodeSupported` would replace the initially hard-coded assocaition between this and `RequiresDynamicCodeAttribute`.

-- Open up `FeatureGuard` in analyzer in combination with `FeatureSwitch`
+- Open up `FeatureGuard` in analyzer in combination with `FeatureCheck`

-  Once `FeatureSwitch` is supported in the analyzer, the presence of both `FeatureSwitch` and `FeatureGuard` on a property will indicate that the switch is meant to be disabled whenever the guarded feature is disabled.
+  Once `FeatureCheck` is supported in the analyzer, the presence of both `FeatureCheck` and `FeatureGuard` on a property will indicate that the switch is meant to be disabled whenever the guarded feature is disabled.
 We can then silence warnings on feature guards for `RequiresUnreferencedCodeAttribute` guards that have their own feature switches, relying on them being externally disabled for trimmed apps.

 - Replace hard-coded support for existing feature attributes